TD Bank to pay $3 billion in historic money-laundering settlement with the Justice Department

 “TD Bank created an environment that allowed financial crime to flourish," Garland said.
 “By making its services convenient for criminals, it became one.”

+High-level executives were alerted to serious problems with the bank’s anti-money laundering program, but failed to correct them as employees openly joked about how easy it seemed to be for criminals to launder money there, Garland said.

-The CEO of the bank, the 10th largest in the United States, said it takes full responsibility and has been cooperating with the investigation.
+The bank is the 10th largest in the United States, and its CEO said the company takes full responsibility and has been cooperating with the investigation.
+It's been taking steps to fix its U.S. anti-money laundering program, including appointing new leadership and adding hundreds of new specialists, said TD Bank Group CEO Bharat Masrani.

-“This is a difficult chapter in our Bank’s history,” TD Bank CEO Bharat Masrani said in a statement. ”The board has and continues to take action to address these failures and hold those responsible accountable."
+“We know what the issues are, we are fixing them.
+As we move forward, we’re ensuring that this never happens again,” Masrani said.
+“And I’m 100% confident that we get to the other side and emerge even stronger.”

-The Justice Department said the bank allowed money laundering networks to move $670 million through TD Bank accounts over a period of several years.
+The Justice Department said the bank allowed at least three different money laundering networks to move a total of $670 million through TD Bank accounts over a period of several years.

 The institution became the bank of choice for multiple criminals and money laundering organizations, authorities said.